cornellius-gp/gpytorch/docs/source/distributions.rst

 However, we offer two custom distributions.

 We implement a custom :obj:`~gpytorch.distributions.MultivariateNormal` that accepts :obj:`~gpytorch.lazy.LazyTensor` objects for covariance matrices.
-This allows us to custom linear algebra operations, which makes this more efficient than PyTorch's MVN implementation.
+This allows us to use custom linear algebra operations, which makes this more efficient than PyTorch's MVN implementation.

 In addition, we implement a :obj:`~gpytorch.distributions.MultitaskMultivariateNormal` which